-According to the Vocational Education Report, in addition to the application of technologies in individualizing educational services, service providers will likely apply technologies to improve the management of their operations.
+According to the 2021 New Vocational Education Industry Development Research Report by Equal Ocean Intelligence, in addition to the application of technologies in individualizing educational services, service providers will likely apply technologies to improve the management of their operations.
 For example, cloud computing technologies make it feasible for instant data sharing and application connecting.
 By utilizing cloud computing technologies, online education institutions can integrate the different aspects.